Chocolate for breakfast. Sure you can! Maximize nutrition with this cocoa buckwheat granola, adapted from Sarah’s original recipe at My New Roots.

 - 1 cup large flake coconut, unsweetened

-- In medium saucepan, melt coconut oil with sweeteners.
-Add vanilla and sea salt.
+Preheat oven to 300°F. Line one large, rimmed sheet pan (half-sheet) with parchment or a Silpat.
+In medium saucepan, melt coconut oil with sweeteners.
+Add vanilla and salt.

-- Combine oats, buckwheat, walnuts, coconut, cocoa, and chia seeds in a large bowl.
+Combine oats, buckwheat, walnuts, coconut, cocoa, and chia seeds in a large bowl.
 Drizzle with syrup and mix to combine.
-Spread out on a rimmed cookie sheet pan and bake for 60 minutes or so (stirring 2 or 3 times during baking), until dried and crispy (the granola will crisp up as it rests out of the oven).
+Transfer to prepared sheet pan and spread out into an even layer.
+Bake for 60 minutes, stirring 2 or 3 times during baking.
+The granola will crisp up as it cools.
 Let cool and store airtight.